 Tim is a former fellow of the Harvard Berkman Klein Center for Internet and Society, and a senior fellow of the Datasphere Initiative.
 He is a graduate of the Oxford Internet Institute (Social Science of the Internet), and Oriel College, Oxford (Politics, Philosophy and Economics).

-He lives in the People’s Republic of Stroud where he is involved in various Green politics.
+He lives in the People’s Republic of Stroud where he is involved in various Green politics, on the board of Create Gloucestershire, and a school governor.

 Opinion